 Tobias Beck has now been involved in personal development for many years.
 A crucial point in his life was the death of the old lady Ruth, whom he met as an 18-year-old during his community service.
 Ruth left him a letter.
 He recounts, "That letter changed a lot in my life."
 Curious?
 Here comes the content for you:

 My dear little friend,

-Have you had your dreams come to life?Ruth
+Did you bring your dreams to life?Ruth

-And you'll probably get angry now, my little friend, while you read this letter.
-And you'll say, "I get bludgeoned in the head all the time.
-"I can't take it anymore.
+And you're probably going to get angry now, my little friend, while you're reading this letter.
+And you're going to say, "I've had clubs thrown at me all the time.
+I can't take it anymore.
 I don't know what to do."
 And yes, life is not easy.
-And only for you will it put things in the way of showing your strength.
+And just for you, it's going to put things in the way so you can show your strength.

 If you were healthy rather than sick this morning, you are better off than all the people who will not survive tonight.
 If you have clothes on your back, a roof over your head and a place to sleep, you're better off than 70 percent of your brothers and sisters on this planet.
 Put your head up and stop whining already, little friend.

 In those moments when you manage to be who you really are without thinking about who you should be or what other people might think about you, in those moments your life light shines like a bright star.
 I want your life to be an exciting journey from this day forward.
 Because mine is over now.

 Quite moving!
 Tobias Beck's appeal to you is: "I would like you to put your hand on your heart for a moment - because that is where your journey begins, with the first heartbeat.
 It goes up and down.
 You are special until the last day."